Pieta House: Services

-Fundraising and Awareness
+Fundraising and awareness

-The flagship Darkness Into Light walk remains Pieta’s largest fundraising and awareness event.
+The Darkness Into Light (DIL) walk is Pieta's largest fundraising and awareness event.
 In 2024, 98,443 participants joined events across 212 Irish communities and 12 countries worldwide, raising €4.52 million.

+In March 2026, the Waterford city DIL organising committee unanimously voted to cancel the 2026 walk.
+Representatives of the committee stated that the decision was made in response to Pieta closing its Waterford centre, stating the committee could not justify asking the public for money while the local centre was closing.
+Committee member and local councillor Jim Griffin noted that while counsellors would transfer to the new co-located service, front-of-house and administrative staff would lose their jobs.
+The cancellation applied only to the Waterford city walk; other Darkness Into Light events in County Waterford (Dungarvan, Tramore, Dunhill and Portlaw) were unaffected.
+Pieta ultimately moved it's services in Waterford into a co-located facility with the HSE.

-Governance and Financial Management
+Governance and financial management

-Corporate Structure

 Pieta is a registered charity in Ireland (CHY 16913) overseen by a voluntary board of trustees.
-It is fully compliant with the Charities Governance Code and publishes audited annual accounts with the Charities Regulator.
+It attests to compliance with the Charities Governance Code and publishes audited annual accounts with the Charities Regulator.

-Income and expenditure

 In 2024, Pieta reported income of €13.68 million, of which €12.6 million (73%) was spent on charitable activities and €4.7 million on fundraising.
 Statutory funding amounted to €2.79 million, with more than 80% of income generated through donations and fundraising events such as Darkness Into Light.
 Expenditure totalled €17.29 million, leading to a €3.6 million deficit, which was met by reserves.
-Year-end reserves stood at €10.7 million, in line with the charity’s policy of holding nine months’ operating costs.
+Year-end reserves stood at €10.7 million, in line with the charity's policy of holding nine months' operating costs.

-Oversight and audits
+Controversies and criticism

-Like many Irish charities, Pieta has been subject to governance reviews.
-A 2018 Health Service Executive audit identified weaknesses in financial controls and record-keeping, and made over 50 recommendations for improvement.
-Pieta accepted the findings and subsequently introduced stronger oversight measures and new governance policies.
+2012 Pobal audit

-In 2012, an audit by Pobal, a government agency, reported governance deficiencies at Pieta.
-Issues included the use of pre-signed blank cheques, inadequate control measures for electronic banking, and failure to adhere to public sector procurement rules.
+In 2012, an audit by Pobal, a government agency, noted governance deficiencies at Pieta House.
+Issues included the use of pre-signed blank cheques, reportedly inadequate control measures for electronic banking, and failure to adhere to public sector procurement rules.
 These findings led to the repayment of €31,000 in ineligible expenditure.